 Using rewards can help massively when toilet training.
 Consider what your child will respond well to.

-Your public health nurse (health visitor) will be able to provide further support and advice.
+Your Health Visitor will be able to provide further support and advice.

 Tips to deal with specific toileting problems